mvedang/Conditional-GAN-CIFAR-10/README.md

 <b><h3>Approach :</h3></b>

-<br>The datasets have been combined for better training of the Conditional GAN.
+The datasets have been combined for better training of the Conditional GAN.
 <br>Batch size has been taken as 50.
 Image size has been taken as 32x32.

 <b>Generator Architecture</b>